 A friend of mine played through the beta.
 He was not impressed.
 I had put too many mob encounters.
 This made the game too plain.
 “Oh, more zombies… wow.”
 But he loved my building designs.
 He just said, “I was too busy killing zombies to enjoy what you built.”

-So, I decided to pull back on many of the zombie encounters.
-Bad gameplay does not make a good game.
-I focused on making any encounters you had interesting.
+So, I pulled back on many of the zombie encounters and focused on making any encounters you had interesting.

 I groaned.
 This game was growing from a battle into a war.
 I was ready for the game to be finished.
 Adding in the story elements for the player to see meant I would have to build a city of origin and an airship to travel to the ruins.